Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Q: Is it safe to take magnesium long-term?

 A: Yes, magnesium is safe for long-term use at recommended doses.
-Your body excretes excess through kidneys.
-People with normal kidney function can take magnesium indefinitely.
-Annual blood tests can monitor levels if concerned.
+Your body simply excretes any excess through your kidneys.
+People with normal kidney function can typically take magnesium indefinitely.
+Annual blood tests can monitor levels if you’re concerned.

 Q: Why do some brands cost 3x more than others?

-A: Price differences reflect: raw material quality (Albion Minerals costs more), third-party testing (expensive but valuable), manufacturing standards (GMP vs pharmaceutical grade), and marketing.
-Our testing shows mid-priced options often match premium quality.
+A: Price differences reflect a few things: raw material quality (Albion Minerals, for example, costs more), third-party testing (it’s expensive but incredibly valuable), manufacturing standards (GMP versus pharmaceutical grade), and, of course, marketing.
+Our testing shows that mid-priced options often match premium quality, which is interesting.

 Q: Can magnesium glycinate cause weight gain?

 A: No evidence suggests magnesium causes weight gain.
-Some people report reduced water retention and improved metabolism.
-If you notice weight changes, investigate other factors (diet, activity, medications).
+In fact, some people report reduced water retention and improved metabolism.
+If you notice weight changes, you really should investigate other factors like your diet, activity level, or other medications.

 My Professional Recommendation

-After 12 years as a nutritionist and this comprehensive testing project, here’s my straightforward advice:
+After 12 years as a nutritionist and completing this extensive testing project, here’s my straightforward advice:

 For Most People

 Start with NOW Foods Magnesium Glycinate.
-It’s affordable, third-party tested, and performed excellently in our lab analysis.
+It’s affordable, it’s third-party tested, and it performed excellently in our lab analysis.
 Take 200-400mg about an hour before bed.
-Give it 4 weeks to assess effects.
+Give it 4 weeks to really assess the effects.

 For People with Sensitivities

 Invest in Pure Encapsulations.
-If you react to supplements or have multiple chemical sensitivities, the hypoallergenic formulation is worth the premium.
-Your body will thank you.
+If you tend to react to supplements or have multiple chemical sensitivities, that hypoallergenic formulation is absolutely worth the premium.
+Trust me, your body will thank you.

 For Athletes

 Choose Thorne or Klean Athlete.
-The NSF Certified for Sport designation protects you from banned substances.
-Not worth the risk otherwise.
+That NSF Certified for Sport designation protects you from banned substances.
+Honestly, it’s just not worth the risk otherwise.

 What to Avoid